Assassination of Rajiv Gandhi: Trial

-On appeal to the Supreme Court, only four of the accused were sentenced to death and the others to various jail terms.
-S Nalini Sriharan is the lone surviving member of the five-member squad behind the assassination of Rajiv Gandhi and is serving life imprisonment.
+On appeal to the Supreme Court, only four accused were sentenced to death and the others to various jail terms.
+S. Nalini Sriharan is the lone surviving member of the five-member squad behind the assassination of Rajiv Gandhi and is serving life imprisonment.
 Arrested on 14 June 1991, she was sentenced to death, along with the other 25 accused.
 However, the court confirmed that the death sentence was given to only four of the convicts, including Nalini, on 11 May 1999.
-Nalini, who is the wife of an LTTE operative known as V Sriharan alias Murugan, another convict in the case who had been sentenced to death, later gave birth to a girl, Harithra Murugan in prison.
+Nalini, who is the wife of an LTTE operative known as V. Sriharan alias Murugan, another convict in the case who had been sentenced to death, later gave birth to a girl, Harithra Murugan in prison.
 Upon the intervention of Rajiv Gandhi's widow and Congress president Sonia Gandhi, who petitioned for clemency for the sake of Nalini's daughter in 2000, the death sentence was commuted to life imprisonment.
 Nalini was treated as a class 'A' convict from 10 September 1999 till the privilege was withdrawn in May 2010 after a mobile phone was allegedly recovered from her cell during a surprise check.
 She "regrets" the killing of the former Prime Minister and claims that the real conspirators have not been booked yet.
 The President of India rejected the clemency pleas of Murugan and two others on death row, T Suthendraraja alias Santhan and A G Perarivalan alias Arivu in August 2011.
 The execution of the three convicts was scheduled for 9 September 2011.
 However, the Madras High Court intervened and stayed their execution for eight weeks based on their petitions.
 Nalini was shifted back to Vellore prison from Puzhal prison amidst tight security on 7 September 2011.
-In 2010, Nalini had moved the Madras High Court seeking release as she had served more than 20 years in prison.
+In 2010, Nalini moved the Madras High Court seeking release as she had served more than 20 years in prison.
 She argued that even life convicts were released after 14 years.
 However, the state government rejected her request.
 Murugan, Santhan and Perarivalan, the three convicts condemned to death, claimed that they were not ordinary criminals but political prisoners.